Hrushikesh17/Leucine-UserAccessManagement-/README.md

 Database Setup:
 Ensure PostgreSQL is installed.
 Run the provided SQL script to create the necessary tables (users, software, requests).
+(add admin data and manager data manualy in data base)

 Configure the Application:
 Update database configurations in the code (if required).